Elliska/CVapp-the-job/Readme.md

 ### Prototype

-To my surprise first absolutely most needed was not functionality for "where did I sent my CV", rather "to which position I applied".
+To my surprise first absolutely most needed was not functionality for "where did I sent my CV", rather "to which position I applied to".
 I needed to pick all relevant data without the need to write it manually.
-Calendar was basically just a plus where was no big manual labor.
+Calendar was basically just a plus with no big manual labor.

-It proved challenging to scrape StartUpJobs, therefore I laid it off for some time (dealing with selenium complicated stuff) and went for Jobs.cz which was very easy to scrape.
-Issue was with the actuall text offer which was clearly inserted in their system with copy-paste style, as many offers had varying text elements and were scraping with different success rate.
+It proved challenging to scrape StartUpJobs, therefore I laid it off for some time (dealing with selenium was complicated stuff) and went for Jobs.cz which was very easy to scrape.
+Issue was with the actual text offer which was clearly inserted in their system with copy-paste style, as many offers had varying text elements and were scraping with different success rate.

+### Purpose of this app

 This is a code where I am first using classes and preparing a ground for module use.
+Therefore my main focus is learn how to use them efficiently and still have working app which could help my needs and help with later data analysis.

+Sole purpose of keeping an eye on all those offers is purely analytical.
+I want to know when and in which circumstances I have best chances and which technologies are desired in my target field.

+It is **not about design and beautiful UI**, even though these things are important to me as well.
+Currently, design and UX is not even on my priority list as my main learning focus lies in backend.

+Plus, if I will ever be able to make this into usable app, it **could help community** a lot.

+### Timeline

+* 2020 no tracking of where did I sent CV, some notes on paper and a lot of chaos
+* 2021 first simple excel file to track
+* 2022 excel is being redefined as I need more information
+* 2023 simple excel has grown into less simple one with basic analysis

+* 2024 January first drafts of an app and its desired use
+* 2024 February first drafts of database, tested in excel in real life use
+* 2024 March first working script for data scraping